 How to Store Miso Soup

-If you want to make a big batch to store for later, it‘s best to refrigerate the soup without adding the miso.
-When ready to use, add the miso paste only for the portion you need.
+To store miso soup for later use, it’s best to refrigerate the soup without adding the miso.
+When you’re ready to serve, simply add the miso paste to the portion you plan to consume.
+This helps preserve the soup’s freshness and flavor.

 Japanese miso soup bowl containing tofu and wakame miso soup.